Software and Hardware I Use

 - GameDev

-- Currently I am learning Bevy, since I really enjoyed using Rust.
+- Currently I am developing my game using Bevy.
 I have experience using the Godot engine, which was the first engine I learned.
 I chose it because it is the only fully-featured, open-source engine that is truly free, "as in freedom".
-Also I have some experience using Raylib and C++.
+Also I have some experience using Raylib with C++ as well as Rust.

 - Music

-- For music production, I use LMMS, Audacity, and Musescore.
+- For music production, I am using Reaper and Audacity.
 If you're looking for a good chiptune tracker, Furnace is an excellent option.

 - Documents

-- I rely on LaTeX because there’s really no tool that can compete with it.
+- I rely on LATEX because there is really no tool that can compete with it.
 If I had known about it earlier, I would have saved a ton of time.

 - Presentations